legoiv-creator/OlivesAntiVirus/README.md

 =========================
 ## Purpose
 --------
-My Anti-Virus is a custom, educational tool designed to help users understand how antivirus software can monitor system activity and protect against potential threats.
+This custom educational Anti-Virus is designed to help users understand how antivirus software can monitor system activity and protect against potential threats.
 It runs entirely locally on your PC and does not collect or send personal data.

 ## Features
 --------
 - Real-time scanning of selected files or directories
-- Optional integration with the Password Strength Analyzer
 - User-friendly GUI for ease of use
 - Notifications about scan results
 - Fully offline operation, no data is transmitted